grantcarthew/node-scalable-blob-store/README.md

 __Parameter:__ `blobPath` as a `String`.

-* Retrieve this from the application database.
+* Retrieve the `blobPath` from your application database.

 __Parameter:__ `data` as either a `String` or `Buffer`.